 Working in mental health isn’t about saving people.
 It’s about doing the work despite not always knowing the answers.

 Father’s Day is this Sunday.
 This year it coincides with what would have been my sister’s fortieth birthday.
 Emily was technically my half-sister.
 We shared the same father, though she never knew him and I was only seven when he died.
 They shared many of the same qualities, my father and Emily.
-With too much energy and nowhere to focus it, each fell into the trap of alcohol and drugs.
+With too much energy and nowhere to focus, each fell into the trap of alcohol and drugs.
 Both of them seemed to possess an absolute lack of fear as well as a violent streak.
 Both were gregarious, charming, and attractive.
 Each had spent time in a psychiatric hospital in the weeks before completing suicide and convinced their treaters that they were well enough to be discharged.
-Each ended their life tragically and violently.
+Each ended their lives tragically and violently.
 And much too young.
 My father was only twenty-nine and Emily was thirty-eight.

 My father may have lived had he not had access to a gun.
 His hunting rifles were removed from the home before he was discharged from the hospital.
 He went to my grandfather’s house and used his instead.
 Perhaps he could have worked through his wish to die if he’d had more time.
 Perhaps he might have changed his mind if he’d spent more time in the hospital.